M-o-a-T/moat-kv/docs/source/index.rst

 entity at the same time.
 Thus, a simple gossip protocol is sufficient for distributing data.

-DistKV is intended to be used in a mostly-RAM architecture.
+MoaT-KV is intended to be used in a mostly-RAM architecture.
 There is no disk-based storage backend; snapshots and event logs are used to restore a system, if necessary.

-See `Protocol Overview <overview.html>` for details about DistKV's choices.
+See `Protocol Overview <overview.html>` for details about MoaT-KV's choices.

 API
 ===

-DistKV offers an efficient interface to access and change data.
+MoaT-KV offers an efficient interface to access and change data.

 Status
 ======

-DistKV is in production use as the backbone of the author's home and office automation setup.
+MoaT-KV is in production use as the backbone of the author's home and office automation setup.

-Note that as of DistKV 0.30, multi-word paths were replaced with dotted strings.
+Note that as of MoaT-KV 0.30, multi-word paths were replaced with dotted strings.
 Some pieces of documentation might still reflect the old style.

 .. toctree::